How To Get Makeup Stains Off Of Towels

 3. Don’t dry until the stain’s gone.
 Repeat the steps above until the stain is gone, then launder the towel or washcloth in hot water using a quality laundry detergent containing stain-fighters.
-(Or add Oxiclean to the wash cycle.)
+(Or add OxiClean to the wash cycle.)

 2. Soak overnight.
-Oil-based liquid foundation or foundation powders need a different approach.
+Oil-based liquid foundation or foundation powders require a different approach.
 For these stains, make a strong soaking solution by combining 2 quarts hot water, 1 cup baking soda, and 1/4 cup liquid laundry detergent.
-Let the stained fabric soak overnight then wring and rinse it well.
+Let the stained fabric soak overnight then wring and rinse it thoroughly.
 Launder in the hottest setting and add 1/2 cup bleach (or Oxiclean, but not both) to the wash cycle.
 Make sure the stain is gone before drying and repeat steps if needed.

 I’m not going to lie: lipstick stains are the worst.
 Like mascara, lipstick is a combination of substances.
 In this case, it’s color-intensive pigments, oils, and waxes specifically created to stay put.
 To get lipstick stains out, you need to treat all three substances.